Tennessee Titans vs. Houston Texans NFL Week 18 Odds, Plays and Insights for January 9, 2022

 - Houston has seven wins against the spread in 16 games this season.

-- Houston is 7-0 against the spread and 4-3 overall in games when it puts up more than 20.6 points.
+- Houston is 7-0 against the spread and 4-3 overall when the team scores more than 20.6 points.

-- In games that Houston piles up more than 328.4 yards, the team is 3-2 against the spread and 2-3 overall.
+- In games that Houston totals more than 328.4 yards, the team is 3-2 against the spread and 2-3 overall.

-- The Texans have 22 turnovers this season, equal to the number of takeaways for the Titans.
+- The Texans have 22 giveaways this season, while the Titans have 22 takeaways.

 Home and road insights

-- At home this season, Houston is 4-4 against the spread and 2-6 overall.
+- Houston is 4-4 against the spread, and 2-6 overall, at home this season.

-- This season, in eight home games, Houston has hit the over five times.
+- In five of eight games at home this year, Houston has gone over the total.

-- Tennessee is 4-3 against the spread, and 4-3 overall, on the road.
+- Tennessee is 4-3 overall, and 4-3 against the spread, in away games.

-- Tennessee has gone over the total in five of seven road games this year.
+- In five of seven away games this season, Tennessee has gone over the total.

 Powered by Data Skrive.